tareqimbasher/NetPad/docs/wiki/NET-SDK.md

 # .NET SDK

 NetPad is a great way to experiment with new versions of .NET and try out new features.
-Any .NET SDKs installed on the machine are automatically detected.
+Any .NET SDKs installed on your machine are automatically detected.
 You must have at least one .NET SDK **v6 or later** installed.
 If you have multiple SDK versions installed, you can change the SDK used on a per-script basis.